3v3L1na/Project-Customer-Flight-and-Loyalty-Data-Analysis/README.md

    ```

 3. **Follow Our Steps:**
-   Open `bda_module_3_final_evaluation_evelina.ipynb` in Jupyter Notebook or JupyterLab and execute the cells in sequence to reproduce the analysis.
+   Open `Customer-Flight-and-Loyalty-Data-Analysis.ipynb` in Jupyter Notebook or JupyterLab and execute the cells in sequence to reproduce the analysis.

 ## Results and Visualizations